menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

 Step 1
 """"""

-Click on the :guilabel:`Create` button above the list, or click on :menuselection:`Actions --> Create new network` on the top or in the Inspector.
+Click the :guilabel:`Create` button above the list, or click on :menuselection:`Actions --> Create new network` on the top or in the Inspector.

 A wizard dialog appears to guide users through the process.